SoftingIndustrial/NSDtoNodeset/README.md

 ## Command line arguments
 * /nsd < file name ><br>
   Name of the NSD file to convert.<br>
-  <br>This argument could be used multiple times.
+  This argument could be used multiple times.
 * /nsdBase < file name ><br>
   Name of the NSD file used for base type information.<br>
-  <br>This argument could be used multiple times.
+  This argument could be used multiple times.
 * /nodeset < file name ><br>
   Name of the generated nodeset file
 * /nodesetUrl < URL string ><br>